CHIFLEY RESERVE AMENITIES BUILDING

 Randwick City Council employed Melocco and Moore Architects to design a new amenities block at Chifley Reserve in the southern part of the municipal area.
 Construction of the Chifley Reserve Amenities Building is part of a large masterplan to upgrade the entire reserve, improving and increasing opportunities for organised sport.

 The project includes change facilities, public toilets, a storeroom for sports clubs, kiosks and meeting rooms.
 Siting the buildings between two main sports ovals along an east-west pedestrian pathway created a central focus for the reserve.
 The amenities act as a central point from which activities on all sports fields can be observed.

-The building form includes a series of off-form concrete blades, shaped to capture a long skillon roof and extenuate the east west pedestrian pathway.
-These blades are located at the ends of the buildings and either side of breezeways allowing transparency and access between the northern and southern sports fields.
+The building form includes a series of off-form concrete blades, shaped to capture a long skillon roof and accentuate the east west pedestrian pathway.
+The blades, located at the ends of the buildings and either side of breezeways allow transparency and access between the northern and southern sports fields.